413x5/mx-wcc24-rs/game-interface-contract/README.md

 )
 ```

-- Upgrades a Citizen to a Soldier using deposited resources trough the [Character Contract](../character-contract/README.md)
+- Upgrades a Citizen to a Soldier using deposited resources by calling the [Character Contract](../character-contract/README.md)
 - Parameters:
   - `citizen_nft_nonce`: The nonce of the Citizen NFT to upgrade
-  - `nft_owner_address`: Optional address if the NFT owner is different from caller
+  - `nft_owner_address`: Optional address if the NFT owner is different from the caller
 - Requires deposited:
   - 5 GOLD tokens
   - 5 ORE tokens
-- Burns the resources and upgrades the NFT in place
+- The resources are burned by the character contract

 ```rust
 #[endpoint(upgradeSoldier)]
 fn upgrade_soldier(&self, soldier_nft_nonce: u64, tool_nft_nonce: u64)
 ```

-- Upgrades a Soldier NFT with a Tool NFT through the [Character Contract](../character-contract/README.md)
+- Upgrades a Soldier NFT with a Tool NFT by calling the [Character Contract](../character-contract/README.md)
 - Parameters:
   - `soldier_nft_nonce`: Nonce of the Soldier NFT to upgrade
   - `tool_nft_nonce`: Nonce of the Tool NFT to use
 - Requires deposited:
   - 1 Soldier NFT (specified by nonce)
   - 1 Tool NFT (specified by nonce)
-- Returns the upgraded Soldier NFT to the owner
+- Returns the upgraded Soldier NFT to the user

 ### Tools Operations